spatie/laravel-site-search/docs/advanced-usage/using-a-custom-indexer.md

      * We can index all html of page directly, as most search engines have
      * a small limit on how long a search entry should be.
      *
-     * This function should return the content of the response chopped up in
+     * This function should return an array the content of the response chopped up in
      * little pieces of text of a few sentences long.
      */
     public function entries(): array;